-- (2) The Planning Manager, based on consultations with the County Attorney's Office, shall render a written determination granting a vested rights certificate or denying the vested rights application within forty five (45) calendar days after the applicant submits a complete and sufficient application, unless the applicant agrees in writing to an extension of time. - (3) Vested rights criteria.
-A development shall be entitled to a vested rights certificate if, as of January 10 February 7, 2017: - (A) The County has issued a development order or the County has otherwise taken official action with respect to development of the property; and - (B) Extensive obligations or expenses (other than land purchase costs and payment of taxes) including, but not limited to, legal and professional expenses related directly to the development have been incurred or there has otherwise been a substantial change in position; and - (C) Such obligations, expenses, and change in position were undertaken by the property owner in good faith reliance on the actions of the County; and - (D) It would be unfair to deny the property owner the opportunity to complete the project. - (4) Required compliance with other laws, ordinances, etc. The purpose of this subsection c. is only to specify the circumstances under which a property owner may undertake or continue development despite the inconsistency of the development with the I-Drive District Code.
+- (C) Such obligations, expenses, and change in position were undertaken by the property owner in good faith reliance on the actions of the County; and - (D) It would be unfair to deny the property owner the opportunity to complete the project. - (4) Required compliance with other laws, ordinances, etc. The purpose of this subsection c. is only to specify the circumstances under which a property owner may undertake or continue development despite the inconsistency of the development with the code.
 Therefore, nothing in this subsection acts to create rights that otherwise do not exist.
 Any development that is granted a vested rights certificate is not exempt or vested from any other laws, ordinances, regulations, or conditions of approval as may be applicable to the development, shall continue to be subject in all respects to all other laws, ordinances, and regulations, and shall continue to be subject to all terms, conditions, requirements and restrictions contained in any development order or permit or approval pertaining to the particular development.
 Also, a vested rights certificate does not entitle the holder of the certificate to the issuance of any development order, permit or approval not specified in the vested rights certificate, and does not exempt the holder from paying any impact or other fees assessed by the County after the effective date of such determination (or any increases thereto).
-A vested rights certificate may include criteria, standards, thresholds and/or guidelines, such as conditions regarding phasing, original conditions of approval or other appropriate development requirements, as may be specifically applicable to the particular project, provided that such conditions and requirements shall be based upon the original development approval on which the vested rights certificate is - (5) Substantial change or deviation.
-Additional impacts generated by any substantial change from the terms of the development order upon which a vested rights certificate is predicated

-- shall be subject to the I-Drive District Code to the extent of the additional impacts generated by the substantial change over and above the previously approved development order. - (6) Expiration of vested rights certificate.
+A vested rights certificate may include criteria, standards, thresholds and/or guidelines, such as conditions regarding phasing, original conditions of approval or other appropriate development requirements, as may be specifically applicable to the particular project, provided that such conditions and requirements shall be based upon the original development approval on which the vested rights certificate is granted. - (5) Substantial change or deviation.
+Additional impacts generated by any substantial change from the terms of the development order upon which a vested rights certificate is predicated shall be subject to the code to the extent of the additional impacts generated by the substantial change over and above the previously approved development order. - (6) Expiration of vested rights certificate.
 A vested rights certificate issued pursuant to this subsection c. shall expire and become null and void in either of the following circumstances: - (A) Upon the expiration of the development order or permit or approval that served as the predicate for the property owner's vested rights certificate; or - (B) Three (3) years from the date of issuance of the vested rights certificate, if no further physical development takes place after issuance of the vested rights certificate.

 The developer may apply for, and the DRC may grant, a single one-year extension of the three year time frame upon a showing of good cause by the applicant, meaning hardship and/or extenuating circumstances beyond the applicant's control.